yyy32/releasing-research-code/templates/README.md

 ## Evaluation on Checkerboard
-There are pretrained models on
+There are pre-trained models on
 ```
 checkerboard_experiment/file
 ```